Reference Manual

 formula ::= term "<" term

-To find theorems about the less-than operator in Nat.thm, search for theorems with less in the name.
+The less-than operator on unsigned integers is defined in UInt.pf.
+To find theorems about the less-than operator in UInt.thm, search for theorems with less in the name.

 Example: